wini-rs/wini/wini-website/src/pages/doc/pages/concepts/components.md

 # Components

-Components are functions - returning some HTML - that can be used in different pages, layout and components too.
+Components are functions — returning some HTML — that can be used in different pages, layout and components too.

 ## Usage
 ```
-// ./components/my_button/mod.rs
 #[component]
-pub async fn render() -> MarkUp {
+async fn render() -> MarkUp {
     html! {
         button.my_button {
             "Press me!"